Leiostyla anglica: Description

-The 3.1-3.7 x 1.7-2.1 mm shell is oval with 5-6.5 very slightly convex whorls.
+The 3.1-3.7 x 1.7-2.1 mm shell is oval with 5 to 6.5 very slightly convex whorls.
 The apertural margin is U-shaped with a pronounced circular angular sinus and a strong angularis.
 The parietalis is also strong but deeper inside.
-There is strong columellaris an 2 weaker and deeper palatal folds.
-In colour the shell is red brown.
+There is strong columellaris and two weaker and deeper palatal folds.
+The shell is reddish-brown.
 It is almost smooth or weakly striated.
-The animal is light, almost transparent except for the greyish head and tentacles.
-The upper tentacles are long, the lower tentacles are very short, like tubercles.
+The animal is light, almost transparent, except for the greyish head and tentacles.
+The upper tentacles are long, and the lower tentacles are very short, like tubercles.

 Distribution

-This species is known to occur in a number of European countries and islands:
+This species is known to occur in a number of European countries and islands, including the UK, Ireland, Portugal, and France.